 If an HE STA ignores an inter-BSS PPDU following the procedure in 26.10.2.2 (General operation with non-SRG OBSS PD level), the HE STA may resume EDCAF procedures after the PHY-CCARESET.request primitive is sent, provided that the medium condition is not otherwise indicated as BUSY.

+TGax editor: Modify the following subclause 26.10.3.1 General as follows: (#20615)

 26.10.3 SRP-based spatial reuse operation

 26.10.3.1 General

 […]

-An AP sending a Trigger frame may set the SR field in the Common Info field of the Trigger frame to SRP_- DISALLOW or, if permitted, to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED to disallow OBSS STAs from performing SRP-based SR transmission during the ensuing uplink PPDU duration.
-An AP sending a Trigger frame shall not set the SR field in the Common Info field of the Trigger frame to SR_DELAY or SR_RESTRICTED.
+An AP sending a Trigger frame may set the SR field in the Common Info field of the Trigger frame to SRP_- DISALLOW or, if permitted by the rules defined in 26.11.6 (SPATIAL_REUSE), to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED to disallow OBSS STAs from performing SRP-based SR transmission during the ensuing uplink PPDU duration.
+An AP sending a Trigger frame shall not set the SR field in the Common Info field of the Trigger frame to SR_DELAY or SR_RESTRICTED. (#20615)

+TGax editor: Modify the following MIB variable in section Annex C as follows: (#20337)

 Dot11HEStationConfigEntry ::=